Sergiowk/TheSetupGuide/README.md

 # TheSetupGuide
- My first Javascript web page
+ My first Javascript web page (In construction)
+ Api call only working with your own API KEY.